ssfsx17/fight-rpg/10-Super-Actions.md

 **Super Wall of Energy** (2 Complex Action)

 - Attempts to cause 4 damage.
 - Can be done as a reaction to the target using a Move token to remove one of your Block tokens.
+Can also be done as a reaction to any projectile.
 If used as such a reaction, then the Super Wall of Energy is undodgeable and unblockable.
 - When blocked, it still does a minimum of 1 damage.
 - Maximum version attempts to cause 6 damage instead.